ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_geomet_en.md

 * Users can also get the most up-to-date time dimensions for all radar layers with a time interval in minutes, in a single query, via the use of the `LAYERS_REFRESH_RATE=PT1M` query parameter.
 In addition, all layers with a time interval in minutes will be included in this WMS GetCapabilities.
 Example for the query: [https://geo.weather.gc.ca/geomet?LAYERS_REFRESH_RATE=PT1M&SERVICE=WMS&REQUEST=GetCapabilities](https://geo.weather.gc.ca/geomet?LAYERS_REFRESH_RATE=PT1M&SERVICE=WMS&REQUEST=GetCapabilities)
 * Additional information is available in the [handling time with WMS section](../../../msc-geomet/web-services_en#handling-time)

+Interpolation:

+* WMS GetMap requests for supported radar layers can use the `INTERPOLATION=TRUE` query parameter to enable on-the-fly upscaling and resampling of the returned image, resulting in smoother, less pixelated visuals.
+Additional information is available in the [WMS GetMap technical documentation](../../../msc-geomet/wms_en/#wms-getmap)

 WMS styles:

 * In addition to the default WMS style, several alternative WMS styles with different color scales are available.
 The list of available WMS styles is provided in the WMS GetCapabilities response